better/convoys/docs/introduction.rst

 This turns the problem into a simple binary classification problem, but the drawback is you are losing data by *binarizing* it.
 First of all, you can not learn from users that are younger than X.
 You also can not learn from users that convert *after* X.
+For an excellent introduction to this problem (and distributions like the `Weibull distribution <https://en.wikipedia.org/wiki/Weibull_distribution>`_), here's a blog post about `implementing a recurrent neural network to predict churn <https://ragulpr.github.io/2016/12/22/WTTE-RNN-Hackless-churn-modeling/>`_.

 Survival analysis to the rescue
 -------------------------------